cscart/docs/user_guide/database/index.rst

 Database
 ********

 This section of the documentation covers databases.
 A database is a vital part of your store: it includes most of the information you enter in the CS-Cart administration panel, like products, categories, promotions, shipping and payment methods, and much more.
-It also contains the information about the your customers and other users of your store.
+It also contains the information about your customers and other users of your store.

 ================
 Database Backups